plone/training/mastering-plone/dexterity_2.rst

     >>> (Pdb) brain.speaker
     u'David Glick'

-We now can use the new indexes to improve the ``talklistview`` so we don't have to *wake up* the objects anymore.
+If you use the classic frontend with the BrowserView ``talklistview`` you can now use these new indexes to improve it so we don't have to *wake up* the objects anymore.

-Instead we use the brains' new attributes.
+Instead you can use the brains' new attributes.

 .. code-block:: python
     :linenos: